'The only position for women in the civil rights movements is prone.'

 Added by Colm Herron on July 14, 2017 at 7:30pm — No Comments

 One May afternoon a few years ago my wife asked me to come for a walk in the woodland just outside Carndonagh, the Donegal town where she was born.
 She wanted to show me where she and her friends had played when they were children.
-By the time we reached the…Continue
+By the time we reached the wood, the dull day had brightened and everything around us…Continue

 Added by Colm Herron on June 3, 2017 at 11:00pm — No Comments